ShacharGrauman/nodejs-course/PITCHME.md

 ---
 ### @color[#e49436](Promise) - async/await

-What's also great about this is Error handling: is so similar to synchronous coding!
+What's also great about this is *Error handling*: is so similar to synchronous coding!

 ```js
 async () => {